kaisenlinux/manpages-dev/category/Backup/duplicity.md

               duplicity --ssh-options="-oProtocol=2" --ssh-options="-oIdentityFile='/my/backup/id'" /home/me scp://user@host/some_dir

-              NOTE: The ssh paramiko backend currently supports only the -i or -oIdentityFile setting.
+              NOTE: The ssh paramiko backend currently supports only the -i or -oIdentityFile or -oUserKnownHostsFile or -oGlobalKnownHostsFile settings.
 If needed provide more host specific options via ssh_config file.

        --ssl-cacert-file file
               (only webdav & lftp backend) Provide a cacert file for ssl certificate verification.